This City Told Amazon And Google: No Incentives For You

 "When you look at Google's workforce," Buchanan says, "only about 7 percent are either Latino or African-American.
 You look at the population of San Jose, and it just looks incredibly different than who it is that Google is actually hiring."

 Expensive housing has been a problem for people like Joseph Chavez.
 A few years ago, it was so bad that his family — like so many others — had to leave San Jose.
 "The prices are so outrageous, we've got to move to the Central Valley to actually have affordable homes," he explains.
 "So with Google coming here, it might be a bad idea.
 Rent's going to go sky high."

-But Chavez works in construction, and he's hoping to work on the new San Jose Google site.
+But Chavez works in construction, and he hopes to work on the new San Jose Google site.
 "More jobs means more opportunities.
 More opportunity means everybody gets to eat.
 If it pays well, you might be able to make it," he says.

 Whether he'll be able to make it in San Jose after the Google campus gets built, that's an open question.